Return to Digital Photography Articles

 - What this means is that the image quality of Quality level 7 is actually

-This fact has been confirmed with subjective MOS scores against various images at both quality levels.
+This fact has apparently been confirmed with subjective MOS scores against various images at both quality levels.

 The only advantage of image quality 7 over quality 6 is that the chrominance detail hasn't been subsampled.
 So, there is perhaps some degree of benefit to the ability to resolve color information over the previous level, but this benefit is also diminished somewhat by the higher-compressed chrominance table.